jinzhuangdou/AMMO/README.md

 Consensus4	lg2	Contig3	0.000
 Consensus5	lg2	Contig3	15.000
 ```
-6.3 _.fa
+6.3 .fa

-The _.fa file contains the final scaffold sequences obtained using AMMO with CTG_FILE as an input.
+The .fa file contains the final scaffold sequences obtained using AMMO with CTG_FILE as an input.

-6.4 _.link
+6.4 .link

-The_.linkfile contains the link information for pairs of scaffold.
+The .link file contains the link information for pairs of scaffold.
 Starting from the first line, each line represents the pair-wise link of scaffolds whose link times over the threshold setting by parameter THRESHOLD.
 The first column is the marker IDs and, the second column is the times that this pairs of scaffolds are adjacent to each other during the whole sampling process, the third column is the estimated genetic distance for this pairs of scaffolds, the four column denotes the corresponding scaffold/contig IDs they belong to, and the last column means the groupID they finally locate in.The file is tab-delimited.
 Below is an illustration of the format of the _.link file.
 ```
 (Consensus1Consensus2)	25	0.251	(tig311 tig298)	Lg1
 (Consensus5 Consensus7)	18	0.386	(tig301 tig2)	Lg2